Poacher’s Stream trail is the perfect morning hike from Injisuthi Camp. Watch the mountains turn to gold as they’re hit by the early sun.

 - Get up with the sun to see the beautiful light striking the mountains.

-- Cataract Valley is another beautiful but longer hike the area
+- Cataract Valley is another beautiful but longer hike in the area

-- Read more about Injisuthi Camp or the Drakensberg in our guide (coming soon).
+- Read more about Injisuthi Camp or our Drakensberg Road Trip.

 First, sign the mountain register by the reception.
 Then walk along the road roughly 1 km.
 Just after the bridge across the river, where the road makes a sharp turn, take the trail leading right off the road and up a hilly slope.

 The trail heads upwards, and onto a flat section, high above the stream below.
 From here there are great views of the cliffs on the other side of the stream and the mountains in the distance.